MonkmanMH/DataScienceResources_draft/Anonymity_Confidentiality.md

 released without giving away confidential information that can be linked to specific individuals or entities.
 (Hundepool et al., 2012, p.1)

-This role means much of the material on the topic comes directly or indirectly from those agencies (see, for example, Statistics Canada publications listed below).
+This role means much of the material on the topic comes directly or indirectly from those agencies (see, for example, the Australian National Statistical Service and Statistics Canada publications listed below).

 #### Laws, Ethics, and Morals